10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 There are a few things you can do to improve your website content:

-• Take advantage of subject matter experts to ensure that content is accurate.
-If you have a great deal of content, you can prioritize based on content that is accessed more often.
+• Ask subject matter experts.
+Reach out to the relevant people to ensure that content is accurate, especially for technical or niche information.
+If you have a lot of content, prioritize pages that are accessed more often.

-• Add "Updated date" information so that it's clear if content has not been updated recently.
+• Add an “Updated date.”
+This makes it clear if information has not been updated recently.

 5) The Search Results on Your Site Aren't Relevant

-• The most relevant content items don't show up at the top of the list.
+• Poor prioritization – the most relevant content items don't show up at the top of the list.

 How Do I Solve This Issue?